shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

    ![](../media/lab-07/image9.png)

 6. Pick a dataset to use in your report page opens.
-Notice we have multiple options.
+Notice that we have multiple options.

    a. **sm_FAIAD:** This is the semantic model we have created and want to use to build the report.

-   b. **lh_FAIAD:** This is the lakehouse where we ingested all the data into.
+   b. **lh_FAIAD:** This is the lakehouse where we ingested all the data.

    c. **Units by Supplier:** This is the dataset we created using T-SQL.

-7. Click the arrow next to **Auto-create report button**.
-Notice there are two options, Auto-create report and Create a blank report.
+7. Click the arrow next to the **Auto-create report button**.
+Notice there are two options: Auto-create report and Create a blank report.
 Let's try auto-creating, so select **Auto-create report**.

    ![](../media/lab-07/image10.png)